Floods in Afghanistan

 Sudden massive flooding caused by rivers overflowing, glacial lake outbursts, or the collapse of dams can cause many deaths due to drowning and related traumatic injuries.
-In addition, massive flooding affects the community as to education, water and sanitation, agriculture, general health, and social life, which in general will lead to a decline of the community.
-Therefore, there exists in such times the need to focus on early warning, early recovery and community empowerment.
+Massive flooding affects the community as to education, water and sanitation, agriculture, general health, and social life, which in general will lead to a decline of the community.
+There is a need to focus on early warning, early recovery and community empowerment.